sarthakkk-17/sarthakkk-17/README.md

 - Hi, I’m Sarthak Shukla.
 - I’m interested in learning new things.
 - I’m currently learning web development.
-- I’m looking to collaborate with people from whom i can learn.
+- I’m looking to collaborate with people from whom i can learn and become a better version of myself.
 - How to reach me: LinkediN : https://www.linkedin.com/in/sarthak-shukla-60a37b260

 <!---